vmoreg00/mosquito/README.md

 SNPs and the ts/tv ratio is 1.23.

 #2018-07-25
-FreeBayes, GATK and CRISP variant calling. *In progress*
+FreeBayes, GATK and CRISP variant calling.
+After several weeks, it has finished and the quality control and the ongoing analysis can be carried out.

 #2018-06-01
 Asgharian et al.'s reads have been mapped against the Culex quinquefasciatus